What is HL7 FHIR?

 While there exist mappings and tools for loosely converting HL7 ADT to HL7 FHIR and HL7 C-CDA to HL7 FHIR, there are few tools to convert it to back to these legacy standards as the needs are not particularly strong.

-There are however numerous resources available to flatten FHIR data for SQL database storage, which are well documented publicly.
+There are however numerous resources available to flatten HL7 FHIR data for SQL database storage, which are well documented publicly.

 Conclusion

-FHIR messages, structured in JSON, offer flexibility in healthcare data exchange but are challenging to traverse due to extensive references between resources.
-If you are interested in seeing how you can convert your data from FHIR or products associated with extracting healthcare data from any types of medical record and rendering it as FHIR messages, please reach out to our sales team!
+HL7 FHIR messages, structured in JSON, offer flexibility in healthcare data exchange but are challenging to traverse due to extensive references between resources.
+If you are interested in seeing how you can convert your data from HL7 FHIR or products associated with extracting healthcare data from any types of medical record and rendering it as HL7 FHIR messages, please reach out to our sales team!

-List of FHIR resources
+List of HL7 FHIR R4 resources

-Artificial FHIR Data
+Artificial FL7 FHIR R4 Data

 Previous